translate/l10n-guide/docs/guide/tools/online.rst

 * `Transifex <http://trac.transifex.org/>`_ -- A web based front end for version control systems with an editing interface.
 GPL, but demands the signing of a Contributor License Agreement to contribute
+* `Weblate <https://weblate.org/>`_ - A free software web-based translation
+  tool with tight version control integration.
+It features a simple and clean user interface, propagation of translations across components, quality checks and automatic linking to source files.